 Another form of public facility that is new to the City of Novi is transit.
-SMART has extended its service into Novi and Wixom to the west, with one route (route 305) running directly through City West and another running nearby (route 740).
-Figure B10 below shows the stops along Grand River of route 305 within or just outside of City West
+SMART has extended its service into Novi and Wixom to the west, with one route (Route 305) running directly through City West and another running nearby (Route 740).
+Figure B10 below shows the stops along Grand River of Route 305 within and just outside of City West

-Figure B10: Bus Stops along Grand River within or just outside City West
+Figure B10: Bus Stops along Grand River within and just outside City West